Karthikeya-Valmiki/Transformer-from-scratch-translation-pytorch/README.md

 ## ✨ Features

 - **Transformer Architecture from Scratch**
-  Understand the magic of Transformers by building it step by step.
+  Understanding of Transformers by building it step by step.

 - **End-to-End Training and Testing**
   From tokenization to translation, all you need is here!

 - **Greedy and Beam Search Decoding**
-  Experiment with different decoding methods and their impact on translation quality.
+  Experimentation with different decoding methods and their impact on translation quality.

 - **Modular and Extensible**
   Each component is neatly separated for easy understanding and customization.